awsdocs/aws-cdk-guide/doc_source/constructs.md

 rawData.grantRead(dataScience);
 ```

-Another common pattern is for AWS constructs to set one of the resource’s attributes, such as its Amazon Resource Name \(ARN\), name, or URL from data supplied elsewhere\.
+Another common pattern is for AWS constructs to set one of the resource's attributes, such as its Amazon Resource Name \(ARN\), name, or URL from data supplied elsewhere\.
 For example, the following code defines an AWS Lambda function and associates it with an Amazon Simple Queue Service \(Amazon SQS\) queue through the queue's URL in an environment variable\.

 ```
 const jobsQueue = new sqs.Queue(this, 'jobs');